-- Sell and buy stocks, bills of exchange, bonds, etc., in order to resell them.
+- Sell and buy stocks, bills of exchange, bonds, etc., with the purpose to resell them.

-- Provide advice in addition to normal business activities.
+- Give professional advice in addition to regular business activities.

 - Sell brokerage-related services to clients.

 The Financial Services Commission (FSC) will not issue an investment broker license unless the broker meets all of the requirements listed in the Securities Rules of 2007.
-To obtain a license, the broker must provide the regulator
+To obtain a license, the broker must provide the documents and information:

 - Certificate of Registration.

-- If the broker has already obtained a license or authorization in Mauritius or in any other country, a certified copy should be provided.
+- A certified copy should be provided if the broker has already obtained a license or authorization in Mauritius or any other country.

 - Recent financial statements.

-Authorized capital - from 700 thousand Mauritian rupees or equivalent amount in another currency.
-The applicant must provide an undertaking that this amount will always be in the account and if not, they will not make transactions, start transactions until the balance is restored.
+Authorized capital can start from 700,000 Mauritian rupees or an equivalent amount in another currency.
+The applicant must provide an undertaking that this amount will always be in the account.
+If not, they must not make transactions and initiate operations until the balance is restored.
 At the same time, the broker must notify the regulator that 700,000 Mauritian rupees are not in the account.

 Employees must have experience and qualifications that meet the rules specified in the Securities Act.
-Regardless of the form of registration, all brokerage firms must file financial reports every six months.
+Regardless of the form of registration, all brokerage companies must file financial reports every six months.